solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 need to ask a user for their secret key.
 Instead, you can ask users to connect to your site using a reputable wallet.

+## Phantom Wallet

+One of the most widely used software wallets in the Solana ecosystem is [Phantom](https://phantom.app).
+Phantom supports a few of the most popular browsers and has a mobile app for connecting on the go.
+You’ll likely want your decentralized applications to support multiple wallets, but this course will focus on Phantom.

-## Solana’s Wallet Adapter
+## Solana’s WalletAdapter

-If you build web apps, and need users to be able to connect to their wallets and sign transactions through your apps, you'll want Solana’s Wallet Adapter.
-Wallet Adapter is a suite of modular packages:
+Solana’s Wallet Adapter is a suite of modular packages you can use to simplify the process of supporting wallet browser extensions.

-- The core functionality is found in `@solana/wallet-adapter-base`.
+The core functionality is found in `@solana/wallet-adapter-base` and `@solana/wallet-adapter-react`.

-- React support is added by `@solana/wallet-adapter-react`.
-- Additional packages provide components for common UI frameworks.
-In this lesson, and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.
+Additional packages provide components for common UI frameworks.
+In this lesson and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.

 Finally, some packages are adapters for specific wallet apps.
 These are now no longer necessary in most cases - see below.

-### Install Wallet-Adapter Libraries for React
+### Install Wallet-Adapter Libraries

 When adding wallet support to an existing React app, you start by installing the appropriate packages.
 You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`.
-If you plan to use the provided React components, you'll also need to add `@solana/wallet-adapter-react-ui`.
+If you plan to use the provided react components, you'll also need to add `@solana/wallet-adapter-react-ui`.

 All wallets that support the